isomerpages/ura-lkywcp/pages/faq.md

 #### **How many nominations can a nominator make?**

 There is no limit to the number of nominations a nominator can make.
-Each nomination must be accompanied by an official nomination form (*nominations closed*) and recommendation letter signed by the nominator.
+Each nomination must be accompanied by an official nomination form[^1] and recommendation letter signed by the nominator.
 The city must agree to be nominated and follow through the Stage B submissions.

 #### **Who can be nominated for the Prize?**

-The Prize is <u>awarded to cities only</u>.
+The Prize is **<mark>awarded to cities only</mark>**.
 As such, a city may be nominated with the city government taking the lead in the nomination, in association with their key partner organisations (if applicable).

 #### **How do I make the nomination?**

-The nominator shall make the nominations using the official nomination form (*nominations closed*), accompanied by a recommendation letter to support why the city should win the Prize.
+The nominator shall make the nominations using the official nomination form[^1], accompanied by a recommendation letter to support why the city should win the Prize.
 The nominator shall ensure that the city agrees to be nominated and follows through the Stage B submission process.

 #### **How will I know if my nomination is received?**